TanStack/react-charts/docs/src/pages/docs/api.md

 **initialHeight** and **initialWidth** expect a number, a default value is applied for each of those, 300 and 200 respectively.
 It's important to mention that these options are available for SSR only.
 If you'd like to have a custom height and width in the client side, you may have a wrapper div that sets the width and height CSS attributes.

-**interactionMode** expect an string which can be "primary" or "closest".
+**interactionMode** expects an string which can be "primary" or "closest".
 It's been using for the tooltip position.
 By default, primary is being set.

-**showVoronoi** expect a boolean, it's a debug option to visualize the interaction click-map that sits on top of the chart.
+**showVoronoi** expects a boolean, it's a debug option to visualize the interaction click-map that sits on top of the chart.

-**getSeriesOrder** expect a function, this option will allow you to reorder the series if you want.
+**getSeriesOrder** expects a function, this option will allow you to reorder the series if you want.

 **primaryCursor** and **secondaryCursor** take the options that configure the line/rectangle that is drawn underneath your cursor when you hover over the chart.
 When both are used, it produces a kind of cross-hair.
 Both are set to true by default.

 ### Curve Types

 All element types that support lines or curves can be configured by passing any `curve` generator function as the `AxisOptions<TDatum>['curve']` option.
 By default, horizontal and vertical series default to using `monotoneX` and `monotoneY` curves, respectively.
-More information can be found at [`d3-shape curves`](https://github.com/d3/d3-shape#curves)
+More information can be found at [`d3-shape curves`](https://github.com/d3/d3-shape#curves).

 # API